Get started with Teams for Team Members

 You can see an overview of all team members on your Teams page, who the admin is, and your assigned license.

-Your team admin can assign you a Basic or Lite license.
+Your team admin can assign you a Basic license or keep you on the default lite (free) license..
 The Basic license gives you unlimited reporting and the option for automatic tracking with the Driversnote iBeacon.
-If you don’t drive much for work, you might have a Lite license, which allows you to report up to 20 trips a month.
+If you don’t drive much for work, you might have a Lite license, which allows you to report up to 15 trips a month.

 Step 2: Quick Set-up